 Binge Eating Disorder

-Eating Disorders clinicians and researchers supported recognition of the diagnosis of Binge Eating Disorder (BED) to increase awareness of the difference between BED and simply ‘over eating’.
-BED is characterised by a person regularly eating more food in a short period of time than most people would eat under similar circumstances.
-But importantly, in a person with BED, the episodes are very upsetting, marked by a strong feeling of lack of control over their eating behaviour and feelings of guilt and shame.
+What is Binge Eating Disorder?
+Binge Eating Disorder (BED) is characterised by a person regularly eating more food in a short period of time than most people would eat under similar circumstances.
+But importantly, in a person with BED, the episodes are very upsetting, marked by strong feelings of lack of control, guilt and shame.

 As a child, I discovered the power of food.
 I discovered I wanted more of it than I was permitted to have, that it was a restricted temptation, and I thought about it a lot.
 It calmed and shamed me at the same time.
 It signified love and hate.
 It brought me up and then down.
 It was my best friend and my worst enemy.
 Today I live with this as an adult but through therapy I can manage it.